nystromb/http-server-java/README.md

 To run the HttpServer.jar file use the command make sure you are in the current working directory of the .jar then run the command:

-`java -jar HttpServ.jar -p 5000 -d /some/path/to/serve/
+`java -jar HttpServer.jar -p 5000 -d /some/path/to/serve/

 Make sure you have a trailing / at the end of your path name!